-But the question arises: is there Islamophobia?
-We have to wait and see how Donald Trump will discriminate against visiting Muslims, however innocent they are - and even against American Muslims.
-We need however to look at the broader question, which is whether there is some justification in Islamophobia.
+But the question arises: is there really Islamophobia?
 It is a cliché, because it has been repeated so many times, yet from a statistical point of view, it is an undeniable fact: 90% of terrorist acts in the world have been performed by Muslim from the seventies onwards.
-It is also a fact that the silent Muslim majority of the world, on the one hand never protests collectively the horrifying murders that have done in the name of the Koran; and on the other ,secretly justifies in their minds these terrorist acts in the name of Palestine, Chechnya or Kashmir.
-It could also be said that according to Buddhist philosophy as the Dalai lama today expressesit,that there is also a collective karma for nations : Tibetans, he says, are paying today, a black karma they incurred by their clinging to a feudal system for centuries.
-Thus, Muslims may be reborn Muslims from life to life; for the atrocities committed in the name of Islam unto nations they conquered in the Middle Ages. .
-Hence from this perspective, every Muslim in the world should feel responsible for what is done in the name.
+It is also a fact that the silent Muslim majority of the world, on the one hand never protests collectively the horrifying murders that have done in the name of the Koran; and on the other, secretly justifies in their minds these terrorist acts in the name of Palestine, Chechnya or Kashmir.
+It could also be said that according to Buddhist philosophy as the Dalai lama today expresses it, that there is also a collective karma for nations : Tibetans, he says, are paying today, a black karma they incurred by their clinging to a feudal system for centuries.
+Thus, in the Buddhist perspective, Muslims may be reborn Muslims from life to life; for the untold atrocities committed in the name of Islam unto nations they conquered in the Middle Ages particularly against Hindus .
+Hence from this angle, every Muslim in the world should feel responsible for what is done in the name of Islam.

 Quite a few Muslims have already said it: the Koran was written for the people of the Middle Ages and was alright for these times, but now that we are in the 21st century,, needs to be reformed, as some of these passages which deal with infidels, with physical jihad, with women, which conversion to Islam, that once where all right, are used to the letter by Islamic terrorism to kill innocent people.
-Christianity hasshown the path: in the 21st-century Christiansacknowledged the facts that there are other religions and that it is necessary for a peaceful world to accept them.
+Western Christianity (not the one practiced in India), has shown the path: in the 21st-century Christians acknowledged the facts that there are other religions and that it is necessary for a peaceful world to accept them.
 A Christian today is able to come to India and enter a Hindu temple without feeling that he or she is committing a sin.
-However we can safely say that at the moment's no Muslim authority is ready to change the Koran.
-Thus the on going war between Islam and the Western worldalong with India – and eventually with China as it is facing also a problem with its sync and Muslim minority – we were in for quite some time.
+However we can safely say that at the moment’s no Muslim authority is ready to change the Koran.
+Thus the on going war between Islam and the Western world along with India – and eventually with China, as it is facing also a problem with its own Muslim minority – will last quite some time.

-This will trigger a phenomenal that we can witness already, though still in a small trickle: Muslims quietly leaving Islam, as they find it difficult to hire a flat, find schools for their children, apply for a job or simply because of facing discrimination in their lives.
+This will trigger a phenomenon that we can witness already, though still in a small trickle: Muslims quietly leaving Islam, as they find it difficult to hire a flat, find schools for their children, apply for a job or simply because of facing discrimination in their lives.
 Other Muslims will cry of Islamophobia – but they should look within themselves and understand that collectively each Muslim is accountable for the crimes committed in the name of the Koran.
-Intellectuals and much of the media as @CNN in the United States,who will continue to defend Muslims should realize that it would be much more helpful if they would report the truth as it is: that Islam cannot win a war against the entire civilised world and that it would be better if the Koran is adapted to modern times so that Muslims can continue to have a peaceful life.
+Intellectuals and much of the media as CNN in the United States, The Guardian in UK, or Le Monde in Paris, who will continue to defend Muslims, should realize that it would be much more helpful if they would report the truth as it is: that Islam cannot win a war against the entire civilised world and that it would be better if the Koran is adapted to modern times so that Muslims can continue to have a peaceful life.

 The sad thing is that today Western and Indian intellectuals, as well as Western and Indian media still stand up for Islam, however many crimes are committed in its name – and invariably go after Hindus, though Hinduism is the only religion in the words that never tried to impose its faith to others, whether by peaceful missionary conversions, as Buddhism did – or by violent coercion, as Islam and Christianity strove, particularly from the seventh century 19th century.